How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • Bottle Position

-• Hold at 45° angle over center of top glass
+• Hold at 45 degrees over the centre of the top glass

-• Keep label visible to monitor flow control
+• Keep the label visible to monitor flow control

 • The Pour Itself